Some (too-)simple tricks for running a generative classifier (on CPU)

 Results

-First, correctness: the optimization should not introduce any errors, and it should be: on every sample the optimized path returns the same verdict as the model-card path, this is actually exact.
+First, correctness: the optimization should not introduce any errors, and it should be: on every sample the optimized path returns the same verdict, this is actually exact.

 The tricks change how much computation is run.
 That means they hold on any backend and in any precision, and the savings are largest where each forward pass is expensive, which is often determined by the memory bandwidth for moving things in and out between the CPU cache and memory.
-So as long as we are using the same machine, different runtime backends should have similar speedup (the overhead of each runtime should be similar).
+So as long as we are using the same machine, different runtime backends should have similar speedup (the overhead of each runtime assumed to be similar as some fixed ratio plus constant).

-Here we test and present the results with Qwen3Guard-Gen-0.6B, batch one inference, on sixteen cores of a Kunpeng 920 server CPUThe work per call is small, so going past 12 cores gives diminishing returns, but I just settled with 16 cores as it seems a good and reasonable number., across three backends: PyTorch, ONNX Runtime,Microsoft.
-2018.
-“ONNX Runtime.” and llama.cpp.Gerganov, Georgi, and the llama.cpp contributors.
-2023.
-“Llama.cpp.”
+Here we test and present the results with Qwen3Guard-Gen-0.6B, batch one inference, on a 16 cores Kunpeng 920 server CPUThe work per call is small, so going past 12 cores gives diminishing returns, but I just settled with 16 cores as it seems a good and reasonable number..
 The input is a few hundred tokens, and each number is the median of 100 timed calls after basic warmups.

 Figure 5: The ladder on one backend (PyTorch fp32).
 The decode loop, removed by L1, is most of the cost; L2 and L3 take the rest.